‘Baki’ Season 3 Episode 12 Spoilers: Dorian Suffers First Defeat In Most Unexpected Way, Baki’s GF In Danger

 Doppo did it on purpose to let his student, Kato, finish Dorian himself.
 When Kato was about to reach the enemy, his doctor also appeared in the scene and warned them about his patient’s condition.
 Kato managed to stand up and was poised to kill Dorian with a powerful attack.
 However, before Kato landed a clean hit, Dorian admitted defeat and cried like a child.

-Doppo and the others decided to bring Dorian to a hospital which turned out to be their biggest mistake.
+Doppo and the others decided to bring Dorian to a hospital, which turned out to be their biggest mistake.
 As the doctors examined his body, they found a device located inside his right upper arm.
-The Doctor said that it was a mini bomb that Dorian can detonate himself.
+The doctor said that it was a mini bomb that Dorian can detonate himself.
 Baki Season 3 Episode 12 revealed that Doppo failed to completely defeat Dorian.

 Netflix to stream all 26 episodes of new Baki anime slated for late 2017: https://t.co/ZnhXYz4bnm